It's full steam ahead for Bristol-founded Osborne Clarke, which is expanding abroad while remaining focused on its key sectors, especially technology.

 How to get an Osborne Clarke training contract

 The firm is particularly welcoming to those with second careers.
-Among the current trainee intake are those with backgrounds in fields as varied as teaching, telecoms and the armed forces; there's even a former water polo Olympian.
+Among the current trainee intake are those with backgrounds in fields as varied as teaching, telecoms and the armed forces.
 Confidence is their unifying factor, Wolfenden tells us.
 “You need to be intelligent but also have the ability to hold your own in a room full of people you don’t know, including partners.”
 As our trainee sources added: “You also need to be very sociable, outgoing and willing to get stuck into everything.”

 Applications and assessments

 The firm now recruits almost only through its vac scheme.
 (The direct route is for those who are unable to complete a vac scheme for practical reasons.)
 Applications for spots begin with an online form and verbal reasoning test.
 Strong written communication skills and attention to detail are essential to pass these.

 Those who impress are invited to an assessment centre that involves a group exercise, written exercise and a formal interview.
 “It’s really about showing an interest in what the firm does and having done research beforehand,” Catherine Wolfenden says.
 “We can tell which candidates are interested in the firm as their answers are tailored to our specialities and what we’re doing in the market.”
 The firm makes its vac scheme offers after this.

 Those who want to take their chances at applying directly for training contract complete the same online form as vac scheme applicants.
 If they pass the initial screening, they go on to participate in an assessment centre like the one detailed above, followed by a partner interview.